 In addition to attending core didactic sessions, visa fellows participate in the following dedicated sessions to prepare them for providing feedback:

-- Feedback methods – Methodologies, tips and techniques for providing effective feedback.
+- Feedback Methodology – Methodologies, tips and techniques for providing effective feedback.
 Fellows reflect on their own skills and what they can expect in the Canadian context.

-- Managing a Clinical Team – a session focused on their unique role as a supervisor and manager of junior trainees in a clinical setting.
+- Managing a Team as a Clinical Fellow – A session focused on their unique role as a supervisor and manager of junior trainees in a clinical setting.

-- In-training evaluation reports (ITERs) and feedback tools – A session on ITERs and feedback tools used in practice with patients and junior trainees.
+- Understanding ITERs & Evaluation – A session on ITERs and feedback tools used in practice with patients and junior trainees.